equinor/fmu-ensemble/CONTRIBUTING.rst

 Contributing
 ============

-Contributions are welcome, and they are greatly appreciated!
+Contributions are welcome, and they are greatly appreciated.
 Every little bit helps, and credit will always be given.

 You can contribute in many ways:

-Types of Contributions
+Types of contributions
 ----------------------

-Report Bugs
+Report bugs
 ~~~~~~~~~~~

 Report bugs at https://github.com/equinor/fmu-ensemble/issues.